anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - Hardening
      - The Operator **must** ensure that only authorised actors have physical access to the underlying infrastructure
-     - This requirement's verification must be part of the organisation security process
+     - This requirement's verification must be part of the organisation's security process
    * - sec.gen.013
      - Hardening
      - The Platform **must** ensure that only authorised actors have logical